-Give thanks to God that evangelicals and charismatics are growing in strength, confidence and a sense of identity in most countries.
-This is demonstrated by the increase in evangelical and charismatic presence in mainline churches, which are otherwise declining, in the stability of conservative denominations and in the arrival of dynamic new evangelical and charismatic fellowships and networks onto the Church scene.
-All of this is modest compared to great gains in Asia and Africa but is light in an otherwise bleak European religious landscape.
+In the midst of overall population decline, and in many cases, amidst the rapid decline of those identifying as Christian, it can rightly be regarded as a point for praise that evangelicals and/or charismatics manage even to maintain their numbers.
+As strong national Christian identities erode, evangelicals are in fact growing in maturity, confidence and a sense of their own identity within many European countries.
+The robust nature of these evangelical and charismatic movements is demonstrated by their increased presence in mainline churches, which are otherwise declining, in the relative stability of theologically conservative denominations and in the arrival of dynamic new fellowships and networks onto the Church scene.
+All of this is modest compared to great gains in Asia and Africa, but is light in an otherwise bleak European religious landscape.

-Europe has enjoyed a relatively stable two decades - at least by its own tumultuous standards - almost unprecedented in its history.
+Europe has enjoyed a relatively stable three decades - at least by its own tumultuous standards - almost unprecedented in its history.
 Most nations and peoples enjoy liberty and self-determination on a level not known for many generations.
-This stability has also assisted in the development of sophisticated and advanced economies that are more suited for the 21st Century than is true for most parts of the world.
+This stability has also assisted in the maturation and development of political, social, and economic infrastructure that is more well-suited for 21st Century realities than is the case for most parts of the world.

 Religious freedom in the former Communist world means the opportunity for Christians to practice their faith publicly and to enjoy fellowship and collaboration with their brethren from elsewhere in Europe and the world.
 It sees new expressions of Christian faith emerging in Central and Eastern Europe that engage the spiritual, social, relational and economic needs of many who feel lost in the vacuum of power and philosophy left by former Communist regimes.

 Positive and encouraging developments in the Church: